Recycled & Reclaimed Water

 Enhanced Wildlife Habitat.
-Novato Sanitary District’s wildlife pond is home to nearly fifty different species of birds including ducks, coots, grebes, warblers, pelicans, finch, geese, and hawks, all benefiting from the improved habitat.
+Novato Sanitary District’s wildlife pond can be home to nearly fifty different species of birds including ducks, coots, grebes, warblers, pelicans, finch, geese, and hawks, all benefiting from the improved habitat.
 Several species of birds overwinter here.

 This photo shows pelicans on the water at our Wildlife Pond that supports waterfowl, migrating birds, and native animal species.